blundergat-155/alx-system_engineering-devops/README.md

-This is a repo that contains numerous shell scripts
+This is a repo containing the different shell projects